maroba/findiff/README.md

 * Differentiate arrays of any number of dimensions along any axis
 * Partial derivatives of any desired order
 * Can handle uniform and non-uniform grids
+* Can handle arbitrary linear combinations of derivatives with constant and variable coefficients
 * Accuracy order can be specified
 * Calculate raw finite difference coefficients for any order and accuracy for uniform and non-uniform grids